OpenNHM/AvaFrame/docs/moduleAna5Utils.rst

    line. :math:`\Delta z` and :math:`\Delta s` represent the vertical and horizontal distance between a point in the release and the first point of the mass-averaged path profile.
+2. Extend the path in the direction of the thalweg, upwards.
+The extension direction is found from the points of the profile lying between ``nCellsMinExtend`` * cellSize and ``nCellsMaxExtend`` * cellSize of the first point (same logic as used for the bottom extension, ``extBottomOption = 0``).
+The path is then extended upwards, opposite to this direction, by a length of ``factBottomExt`` * :math:`s_{total}`, where :math:`s_{total}` is the total length of the profile, and the new point is projected onto the DEM.
+If this point falls outside the DEM, a bisection search (up to ``maxIterationExtBot`` iterations, with a precision of ``nBottomExtPrecision`` * cellSize) is used to find the furthest point along the extension direction that still lies within the DEM.

 We also extend the path at the bottom, to have some buffer in the runout area.
 Two options exist (``extBottomOption``):